LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document_tmp.md

 The scope of the software library is to lay the foundation for the systematic characterisation of magnets based on permanent magnets.
 The library will enable data acquisition, storage and analysis of magnetic properties, with customisation possible at each step of the process.
 Complete documentation, tutorials and tests will enable users to use the framework efficiently and adapt it to their specific requirements.

-The application of the develox field sensors serve the practical application and validation of the developed solution.
+The characterisation of field sensors in consumer quality serves the practical application and validation of the developed solution.

 Two sensors have been meticulously chosen for inclusion in the study.
 The ultimate objective is to assess whether these selected sensors align with the stringent criteria of achieving an accuracy level of *1000 (+ppm)*.
 Furthermore, the study seeks to validate whether the measuring range of these sensors appropriately corresponds to the required field strength, ensuring their suitability for the intended application.